xiuquan0418/ResearchGroupWeb/_pages/GithubTutorials.md

     git log ## View the log of your history

-*If we have time*, we'll create a GitHub account, create a GitHub repository (a remote repository), and upload the repository on your computer (called the local repository) onto the remote repository (GitHub):
+*Next*, we'll create a GitHub account, create a GitHub repository (a remote repository), and upload the repository on your computer (called the local repository) onto the remote repository (GitHub):